 When Hedy arrived in Hollywood, her English was still lacking and she was lonely.
 In these days, the studio assigned their actors to roles.
 But MGM did not know what to make of her, so there were no roles available.
 She found a companion in comedian Reginald Gardiner and the two started dating.
 While at a party with Reginald, she met producer Walter Wanger who felt that she was perfect for a role in his new film Algiers.
 The film proved to be a great success and Hedy was hailed as a new star.
 Her glamorous European aura gave boss Louis B. Mayer hope that she would be the next Greta Garbo.

 He promoted Hedy as ‘the most beautiful woman in the world’.
-Her new star status offered Hedy a new level of control over her life: she was financially independent enough to buy her own home, a small ranch in Beverly Hills.
-With Mayer’s help, she also evacuated her mother to England to escape the unsafe Vienna.
+Her star status offered Hedy a new level of control over her life: she was financially independent enough to buy her own home, a small ranch in Beverly Hills.
+With Mayer’s help, she also evacuated her mother to England to escape the by now unsafe Vienna.